AlejandroNyar/Auth-core-microfront.portfolio/README.md

 ## Integrating with Other Microfrontends

-* Any other microfrontend that needs authentication can reuse the same Firebase project and session:
+* Any other microfrontend that needs authentication can reuse the same Firebase project and session.

 * Initialize Firebase with the same config.